 Any patient with signs, symptoms, and history suggesting inadequate tissue perfusion should be considered to be in shock.
 Make every effort to determine and treat the underlying cause.
 Regardless of etiology, shock patients should be transported immediately to the nearest appropriate facility for definitive care.
 Provide advanced notification to hospitals on all patients with suspected shock.

-- Routine Patient Care.

-- Keep the patient supine.
-Do not elevate feet.

-- Prevent heat loss by covering with warm blankets if available and if the patient is not febrile
+- Routine Patient Care. - Keep the patient supine.
+Do not elevate feet. - Prevent heat loss by covering with warm blankets if available and if the patient is not febrile.

-- IV fluid administration should be based on physiologic signs rather than routine IV fluid administration in all patients.

-- Physiological signs:

-- Altered mental status.

-- Radial pulse cannot be palpated.

-- O Systolic blood pressure is < 90 mmHg.